status-im/nim-eth/doc/p2p.md

                        enableDiscovery = true)
 ```

-The `EthereumNode` will automatically find and maintan a pool of peers
+The `EthereumNode` will automatically find and maintain a pool of peers
 using the Ethereum node discovery protocol.
 You can access the pool as
 `node.peers`.